yaviddang20/EScAIP/README.md

 # EScAIP: Efficiently Scaled Attention Interatomic Potential

-This repository contains the WIP test version of the Efficiently Scaled Attention Interatomic Potential.
+This repository contains the official implementation of the Efficiently Scaled Attention Interatomic Potential.

+Warning: the model is in the transition to the "hydra" configuration of the FairChem and still under active development.

 ## Install